zzFluke/linux_files/README_manjaro.md

    * xorg-xev
    * pacaur
    * tigervnc
+   * ff-theme-util
+     (for some reason this command is called when startup.
+I install this to eliminate erros in .xsession-errors).

 4. Use the command `pacaur -S` to install the following packages:

    * pycharm-professional
+   * pdftk (for splitting PDFs).

 5. Start firefox, download Anaconda, then install.

+6. make an empty directory $HOME/.local/share/icons/default.

+   This is used to eliminate a copy error in .xsession-errors.

 ## Customizations